Imperfect Boss? Perfect Opportunity.

 Please take 60 minutes to write out your responses to the following five questions.
 These are practical, not rhetorical questions.

-Print this out and take it to lunch with a pen, or copy the questions into a Word document.
+Print this out and take it to lunch with a pen, or copy the following questions into a Word document.
 Either way, the real value lies in your real answers.

 I. What three things do you appreciate or admire about your boss or learn from your boss?